bambie1/Landing-Page/README.md

 - 4th section added upon page load
 - Active states enabled when section is inside viewport
 - Click LI in navbar to scroll to appropriate section

+_New Commit_
+- Navbar item is highlighted when section is in scroll view